MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 - The default file types that are included for private origins are .gif, .ico, .jpeg, .jpg, .js, and .png.
 You can specify additional file types.
 - Just like public origins, you can configure a policy to exclude assets that have been identified by site classifications that you specify even if you use wildcards to include all assets within a folder or document library.

-## Default Office 365 CDN origins
+## Default CDN origins

 Unless you specify otherwise, Office 365 sets up some default origins for you when you enable a CDN.
 If you initially exclude them, you can add these origins after you complete setup.

-Default private origins:
+Default private CDN origins:

 - \*/userphoto.aspx
 - \*/siteassets

-Default public origins:
+Default public CDN origins:

 - \*/masterpage
 - \*/style library